SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/jira-server.md

 id: jira-server
 title: Webhook Connection for Jira Server
 sidebar_label: Jira Server
+description: Create Jira issues in Jira Server from alerts.
 ---

 You can send JSON payloads from Sumo Logic alerts as an HTTP POST request to create Jira issues in Jira Server.
 Learn more about the Jira REST API in their [Jira Cloud platform Developer Reference](https://developer.atlassian.com/cloud/jira/platform/rest/v2/).